mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   She was perplexed.
 "Why?
 Because you're... alone.
 And I have no clue where your parents are...
 And you can't scream for help."

-  "I'm fine," thi said with conviction.
+  "Fine," thi said with conviction.
 Mel was even more confused now.
 Wondering where such an independent child could have come from.

   "Well, we're going on a big trip today so let's eat up to prepare," she told hae.
 She ran toward the garden to fetch whatever vegetables might still be living, with Linyu and the saffa in toe.